Best Grocery Store Stocks to Buy Now (2025)

 Weis Markets's dividend payout ratio of 35.8% indicates that its dividend yield is sustainable for the long-term.

-We couldn't find a catalyst for why grocery store stocks are up.
+We couldn't find a catalyst for why grocery store stocks are down.

 What are the most undervalued grocery store stocks?